kevintuhumury/kuva/README.md

 ### Step 1: Apply for an API key and shared secret

 You can retrieve an API key and shared secret from Flickr by [creating a new application](https://www.flickr.com/services/apps).
-Just follow the instructions and once you've received the API key and shared secret, move on to the step two.
+Just follow the instructions and once you've received the API key and shared secret, move on to step two.

 ### Step 2: Filling in Kuva's configuration options